ten-protocol/go-ten/docs/testnet/essentials.md

 Obscuro enclaves.

 ## ERC20 Contracts
-We have a couple of "official" testnet ERC20 contracts that are automatically deployed with a static address every time testnet is restarted.
-Both of these can be deposited from and withdrawn to their equivalent ERC20 contracts on the L1.
+We have a couple of testnet ERC20 tokens (HOC & POC) that are automatically deployed with a static address every time testnet is restarted.
+The bridging mechanism has been setup for these tokens so they can be deposited from and withdrawn to their respective ERC20 contracts on the L1.

 Please contact us in the discord if you'd like some tokens to test with these contracts (faucet coming soon).

-WETH (official ERC20 for wrapped ETH on testnet):
+Hocus (HOC):

 ```
 0x9802F661d17c65527D7ABB59DAAD5439cb125a67
 ```

-WOBX (official ERC20 for wrapped OBX on testnet):
+Pocus (POC):

 ```
 0xf3a8bd422097bFdd9B3519Eaeb533393a1c561aC
 ```

-N.B.
-We also have a native OBX token on the obscuro network, wrapping/unwrapping is not available yet